This post may contain affiliate links. Please read our disclosure policy.

 Homemade Tortilla Chips in a blue bowl with a festive napkin and a bowl of guacamole in the background.

-If you’ve never made them at home before, you’re in for a real treat because there’s nothing quite like a homemade tortilla chip from scratch!
+If you’ve never made them at home before, you’re in for a real treat because there’s nothing quite like a homemade tortilla chip straight from the fryer.
 And they’re incredibly easy to make in just a matter of minutes.

 Ingredients You Will Need